erichall87/erichall87.github.io/code/Hawkes_code.md

 learning relationships between nodes in the network, and to that end we assume the function $$h_{i,j}(t) = W_{i,j} h(t)$$ for some matrix $$W$$ and the "influence function" $$h(t)$$.
 Thus we are interested in learning the values of $$W$$.
 Our paper and methods aim to learn values of this matrix while simultaneously generating time-evolving estimates of $$\mu (t)$$ in a fast, online framework.

+A repo of code to reproduce some experiments and to use our Online Hawkes method can be found [here](https://github.com/erichall87/HawkesCode)

 ### Comparing Our Method to Direct Calculation
 A key aspect of our method is the simulataneous estimate of not only the underlying network, but also the rates.
 By estimating the rates as opposed to just estimating the network and plugging the network in the definition of the